Sharon Sattler, Vice President

 Volunteer Info

-We strongly encourage members to get involved by volunteering 8 hours a month or more, although it is not required.
+We encourage members to get involved by volunteering 8 hours a month or more, although it is not required.
 Volunteers working at least 8 hours per month receive a 10% discount on most purchases.

 Active Volunteers